-We like tennis for its long-term value – it’s a game for young and old.
+We like racket sports for their long-term value – they are lifelong games for young and old.
 Lessons are offered daily.
 We play mixed doubles occasionally with our sister camp, Green Cove.
-There are three courts.

 More advanced levels of major activities (like advanced whitewater canoeing and kayaking, extended rock climbing trips, etc) are normally attainable only in the longer Main Session… and it may require more than one summer to fully experience these more advanced adventures.
 However, even the shorter session packs a lot of adventure and we believe, gives kids a great opportunity to develop some skill.

 Evening Activities are varied.
 One night we have a campfire, another might be a cabin overnight.
 We have movies one night a week, and on Saturdays there’s a square dance or other co-ed event with our sister camp, Green Cove.
 Other evenings might include games, or special events like skit night or a special interest night, when we share our hobbies and unusual interests with each other.